-- They are intent on using certain AdWords features, but don’t really understand how to use them properly.
+- They are intent on using certain Google Ads features, but don’t really understand how to use them properly.

-And when it comes to the Economics, have you that about…
+And when it comes to the Economics, have you thought about…

 - How many ad impressions will it take for you to get a click; your CTR?
 If your CTR is not at least 1%, you have a problem!

 - What will you have to pay for a click; your Avg.
 CPC?

 - How many clicks will you have to buy to get a lead; your CPA?

 - How many leads will you need to make a sale; your cost per sale?